-Single location in the municipality of Hattenheim in the German Rheingau wine growing region.
-It was first mentioned in the 14th century with "Hasele", which refers to the hazelnut bush.
-In the 19th century the name "Hasselt" was in common use.
-The south-west-facing vineyards at an altitude of 100 metres above sea level with a slope gradient of 20 to 25% comprise 33 hectares of vineyards on deep loess and loamy soils.
-They are sheltered from the wind and have a special heat retention capacity and good water storage capacity.
-The Riesling variety in particular is cultivated here.
+single vineyard in the municipality of Hattenheim in the German wine-growing region of Rheingau.
+It was first mentioned in the 14th century as "Hasele", which refers to the hazelnut bush.
+In the 19th century, the name "Hasselt" was in common use.
+The southwest-facing vineyards at 100 metres above sea level with a slope of 20 to 25% cover 33 hectares of vines on deep loess and clay soils.
+They are sheltered from the wind and have a special heat retention capacity and a good water storage capacity.
+The Riesling variety is cultivated here in particular.
 The Barth Norbert, Erbslöh, Georg Müller Stiftung and Kaufmann Urban wineries, for example, have shares in the site.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW

 Domäne Wachau (Wachau)